Listen to This Article:

 Baking Basics

-Plus, they can dive into the foundations of bread, exploring the right temperature for starters, pre-ferments, and various doughs for a variety of breads and rolls.
+Of course, you can also learn specific baking skills.
+Baking programs may teach multiple methods for making and mixing doughs, custards, dessert sauces, and pâte à choux.
+Plus, they’ll usually dive into the foundations of bread, exploring the right temperature for starters, pre-ferments, and various doughs for a variety of breads and rolls.

 Foodservice & Business

-Coursework in business planning, management, and business ethics can help students to become leaders in their future bakeries.
+Coursework in business planning, management, and business ethics can also help students to become leaders in their future bakeries.

 What Qualifications Do You Need to Become a Baker?